 Your dog probably feels like a part of your family, and you may feel bad if you don’t let your dog enjoy some of the great food you eat each day.
 A lot of people throw their dogs a bit of table scraps or even make some food for their dog on the stove to make their dog feel special.
 However, there is a danger in that practice.
-Some of the foods that humans eat are simply not safe for dogs, and we want to share with you a few of the best foods that you eat that you can give to your dog.
+Some of the foods that humans eat are simply not safe for dogs (and eating them could cause complex health issues such as anal gland problems)… So we want to share with you a few of the best foods that you eat that you can give to your dog.

 This is one of people’s favorite foods to feed their dogs.
 Not only does it take absolutely no preparation, but it is also something your dog will really enjoy eating.
 Peanut butter contains all sorts of nutrients that dogs can benefit from too.
 It includes Vitamin E and Vitamin B, as well as niacin and other nutrients.
 You should be careful about giving your dog any peanut butter with artificial sweeteners like xylitol, though, as that can be very unhealthy for your canine friend.
 Any peanut butter with “sugar free” or “light” in the label probably contains artificial sweeteners.